acmsigsoft/EmpiricalStandards/docs/Replication.md

 <method>
+- [ ] improves on the original study in some way (e.g. design, analysis, statistical power)
 - for *families of replications*:
   - [ ] provides a brief summary of the previous studies and replications, including information about how the studies were related, conclusions drawn and current state of knowledge about the topic
   - [ ] places the results into the context of the entire family of studies
   - [ ] draws conclusions based on analysis of the results of the entire family of studies

 <results>

+- [ ] differentiates between minor and major differences when discussing inconsistent results, elaborates on whether the differences are reasonable and/or expected

 <discussion>

-- [ ] draws conclusions across the two studies, providing insights that would not have been evident from either study individually
+- [ ] draws conclusions across the two (or more) studies; provides insights that would not have been evident from either study individually
 - [ ] highlights any conclusions of the original study that were strengthened
+- [ ] compares the limitations of the replication to the limitations of the original study
+- [ ] proposes hypotheses about new context variables that may have become evident through the analysis of multiple studies

 </checklist>